Kyle Isbel Player Props: Royals vs. Rangers

-The Kansas City Royals and Kyle Isbel, who went 0-for-3 last time in action, take on Jacob deGrom and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+On Wednesday, Kyle Isbel (on the back of going 2-for-4 with a double) and the Kansas City Royals play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 8:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Giants.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Rangers.

 Kyle Isbel Game Info & Props vs. the Rangers